Washington State women beat USC, extend winning streak to 3

 Swedlund, a sophomore guard, made 3 of 7 three-point attempts and is shooting 42.3 percent from long range (33 of 78) this season.

-USC Kristen Simon had 25 points and nine rebounds.
+USC’s Kristen Simon had 25 points and nine rebounds.

 Oregon St. women win in 2 overtimes